agyeman-n/Proxiverse/README.md

 Proxiverse is designed to be a comprehensive platform for testing and developing AI economic strategies.
 Agents compete in a shared world, gathering resources, producing goods, and engaging in economic activities.

-## Current Status: Phase 1 - Single-Player Prototype
+## Current Status: Phase 2 - Multiplayer WebSocket Server

-This is the foundational implementation focusing on core mechanics and architecture.
+Proxiverse has evolved into a networked multiplayer platform where external AI agents can connect and compete.
 The current version includes:

+- **WebSocket Server**: Real-time multiplayer server using asyncio and websockets
+- **JSON API**: Simple, standardized communication protocol for AI agents
 - **World Engine**: 2D grid-based world with entity management
 - **Core Entities**: Agents, Resources, and base Entity classes
-- **Basic Economic Model**: Resource gathering and component production
+- **Economic Engine**: Resource spawning and component crafting system
-- **Tick-based Simulation**: Time progression system
+- **Tick-based Simulation**: Server-driven time progression system

 ## Architecture